icopy-site/awesome/docs/awesome/awesome-pascal.md

 * [MemoryMap](https://github.com/AlexanderBagel/ProcessMemoryMap/tree/master/MemoryMap). `[Delphi]` Set of classes to get all the info about a memory of a running process.

-* [The new Drag and Drop Component Suite](https://github.com/DelphiPraxis/The-Drag-and-Drop-Component-Suite-for-Delphi). `[Delphi]` VCL component library that enables your Delphi and C++Builder applications to support COM based drag and drop and integrate with the Windows clipboard.
+* [The Drag and Drop Component Suite](https://github.com/landrix/The-Drag-and-Drop-Component-Suite-for-Delphi). `[Delphi]` VCL component library that enables your Delphi and C++Builder applications to support COM based drag and drop and integrate with the Windows clipboard.

 * [TSMBIOS](https://github.com/RRUZ/tsmbios). `[Delphi]` `[FPC]` Allows access the System Management BIOS (SMBIOS) using the Object Pascal language (Delphi or Free Pascal).
 The SMBIOS (System Management BIOS) is a standard developed by the DMTF.
 The information stored in the SMBIOS includes devices manufacturer, model name, serial number, BIOS version, asset tag, processors, ports and device memory installed.